ldsouza/ldsouza.github.io/_posts/2017-04-14-sharepoint-theme-powershell-pnp.md

 ### 1) Install PnP Powershell Commands

 You can run the following commands to install the PowerShell cmdlets.
-To see more instructions on installing PnP Powershell.

-<a href="https://github.com/SharePoint/PnP-PowerShell#installation">PnP Powershell Install Instructions</a>

 ```javascript
 /*SharePoint Online*/